Ex-Goldman director Gupta's insider trading conviction upheld

-The 2nd U.S. Circuit Court of Appeals rejected Gupta's claim that wiretap evidence should not have been admitted to show that he leaked news about Goldman's finances, including a crucial investment by Warren Buffett's Berkshire Hathaway Inc, by phone to Galleon Group hedge fund founder Raj Rajaratnam.
+The 2nd U.S. Circuit Court of Appeals rejected Gupta's claim that wiretap evidence should not have been admitted to show that he leaked news about Goldman's finances, including a crucial investment by Warren Buffett's Berkshire Hathaway Inc (BRKa.N), by phone to Galleon Group hedge fund founder Raj Rajaratnam.

 Circuit Judge Amalya Kearse said the timing of Gupta's calls, coming just one minute after he learned "extraordinary" news about Goldman's finances, followed by Rajaratnam's fast and large trades in Goldman shares, were "powerful evidence that Rajaratnam was given the confidential information by Gupta."